thomasnield/oreilly_kotlin_for_data_science/1. From Data Science to Production with Kotlin/section_iv_flow_control_and_classes.md

 * A `toString()` implementation that displays the contents of the object
 * A `copy()` function that allows you to create new objects off the old one, and change certain properties.
 * `componentN()` functions that numerically correspond to each property.

+Data classes are helpful for respresenting domain objects.
+Because of their concept of equality, they can be used as key objects for rapid lookups as well (covered later).
+They serve as a robust and clearer alternative to Tuples or Dicts.

 Here is a demonstration of equality.
 Again, the properties in the primary constructor (where the provided properties are held) drive the data class features, including equality.